Equivariant infinite loop space theory, the space level story: The homotopical version of the Segal machine

 \section{The homotopical version of the Segal machine}

-For the moment, we continue to work with a general topological group $G$.
-However, our interest is to understand the Segal machine homotopically when $G$ is finite or compact Lie.
-While $\bU_{G\sS}\bP(X)$ gives the most conceptually natural equivariant version of the Segal machine on $\sF$-$G$-spaces $X$, it is by itself of negligible use since the functor $\bP$ does not enjoy good homotopical properties before some kind of homotopical approximation of $X$.
-We define a naive homotopical Segal machine in \S\ref{bar2} and show its defects.
-Restricting to compact Lie groups, we define a genuine homotopical Segal machine and summarize its homotopical properties in \S\ref{barFG}, deferring the longer proofs to \S\ref{SEGALPf}.
-In \S\ref{Lie}, we discuss the case of finite groups model theoretically and contrast the case of compact Lie groups.
+While $\bU_{G\sS}\bP(X)$ gives the most conceptually natural equivariant version of the Segal machine on $\sF$-$G$-spaces $X$, it is by itself of negligible use since the functor $\bP$ does not generally enjoy good homotopical properties before some kind of homotopical approximation of $X$.
+We define a classical homotopical Segal machine in \autoref{bar2} and show its defects.
+We define a genuine homotopical Segal machine and summarize its homotopical properties in \autoref{barFG}, deferring the longer proofs to \autoref{SEGALPf}.

 The homotopical version of the Segal machine is defined in terms of an appropriate enriched version of the two-sided categorical bar construction.
-We start in \S \ref{bar} with a general discussion of this construction.
+We start in \autoref{bar} with a general discussion of that construction.
+Since it is defined using geometric realization of simplicial $G$-spaces, it is only well-behaved homotopically when those simplicial $G$-spaces are Reedy cofibrant, as we will dissuss in \autoref{bartoo}.